AccessibleFuture/braille/remote-liblouis/README.md

 	404
 </td>
 <td>
-	The only active endpoint is /braille.
+	The only active endpoint is /braille and /braile.json.
 It only accepts POST.
 You will get this error code if you try to GET or POST to any other endpoint.
 </td>
 <td>
 	"Not found; only POST is allowed.
 See documentation here: https://github.com/corybohon/braille/tree/master/remote-liblouis"